 Tea infusers / filters are used to contain the leaves and permit easy removal of the used tea leaves.
 Some teapots are fitted with infusion baskets, also called filters.
 Be sure to give the leaves inside room to expand in the water when using the stainless-steel wire-mesh infusers, called "tea balls."
 Use two tea balls in making a six-cup pot.

 Tea filters work best because they allow a lot of water to circulate without releasing the leaves into the brew.

 Tea strainers are designed to be held above or to rest on top of the cup to catch leaves that escape from the teapot when the tea is poured.
-I still use one, even though I don't need to since the leaves are contained in my tea filter.
-It's the ritual of holding that little silver object over the cup, and the pouring of tea into it, that forces me to slow down and enjoy the whole process.

 A mote spoon or mote skimmer is usually made of silver with holes in the bowl.
 It is used to transfer tea leaves from the caddy to the teapot and also to skim off any stray leaves, or "motes," that may have escaped into the cup.
 The sharp point on the end is used to unblock the teapot spout if it gets clogged with tea leaves.